-Given instruction using the Sunshine State Standards, students in grade five will improve their science skills as evidenced by an increase in the mean scale score to 314 as documented by the 2006 FCAT Science Test.
+Given instruction based on the Sunshine State Standards, students in grade five will improve their science skills as evidenced by an increase of 25 percentage points in the percent of students achieving Level 3 and above on the 2007 administration of the FCAT Science Test as compared to the 2006 administration of the FCAT Science Test.

-PERSONS RESPONSIBLE TIMELINE STRATEGIES (Identify by titles) START END Implement the Plan-Do-Study-Act (PDSA) Instructional Cycle as the school-wide improvement model, to improve student Principal Assistant Principal 8/8/2005 5/24/2006 achievement in science.
-Provide to grade five students monthly assessments and classroom enrichment activities to ensure that the school meets adequate progress.
-Assistant Principal 8/8/2005 5/24/2006 Use assessment instruments such as monthly tests as informational vehicles to write an Academic Improvement Plan for students in grade five science to improve students' proficiency levels.
-Principal Assistant Principal 8/8/2005 5/24/2006 Provide in grades three through five an extended daily science block wherever the block scheduling permits, to ensure that classroom teachers provide additional learning opportunities for students.
-Assistant Principal 8/8/2005 5/24/2006 Continue to target students in grades three through five who are not demonstrating adequate academic growth and/or social adjustment and refer them as needed to the Student Services Team for strategies that will enhance academic achievement.
-Assistant Principal 8/8/2005 5/24/2006 Utilize computer-assisted instruction including the website for "Harcourt School" Learning site, and any other District recommended software, to provide enrichment activities to students enrolled in Team and Gifted Education in grades three through five.
-Assistant Principal 8/8/2005 5/24/2006 Address weekly the specific strands of science dealing with Life/Environmental and Physical/Chemical to increase acquisition of specific information by grade five students.
-Assistant Principal 8/8/2005 5/24/2006
+PERSONS RESPONSIBLE TIME ELINE STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET Implement the Plan-Do-Study-Act (PDSA) Instructional Cycle as the school-wide improvement model, to improve student achievement in science.
+Principal Assistant Principal 8/14/2006 5/30/2007 Continuous Improvement Model \$0.00 Provide to grade five students classroom enrichment activities and tutorials to ensure that the school meets adequate progress.
+Principal Assistant Principal 8/14/2006 5/30/2007 Continuous Improvement Model \$3420.52 Use assessment instruments such as monthly tests as informational vehicles for students in grade five science to improve students' proficiency levels.
+Principal Assistant Principal 9/18/2006 5/21/2007 Continuous Improvement Model \$0.00 Provide in grades three through five an extended daily science block wherever the block scheduling permits, to ensure that classroom teachers provide additional learning opportunities for students.
+Principal Assistant Principal 8/14/2006 5/30/2007 Continuous Improvement Model \$9900.00 Continue to target students in grades three through five who are not demonstrating adequate academic growth and/or social adjustment and refer them as needed to the Student Services Team for strategies that will enhance academic achievement.
+Principal Assistant Principal 8/14/2006 5/30/2007 District Strategic Plan \$0.00 Utilize computer-assisted instruction including the website for "Harcourt School" Learning site, and any other District recommended software, to provide enrichment activities to students enrolled in Team and Gifted Education in grades three through five.
+Principal Assistant Principal 8/14/2006 5/30/2007 Continuous Improvement Model \$0.00 Address weekly the specific strands of science dealing with Life/Environmental and Physical/Chemical to increase acquisition of specific information by grade five students.
+Principal Assistant Principal 8/14/2006 5/30/2007 District Strategic Plan \$0.00